- A hip replacement is a type of surgery that replaces damaged parts of the hip.

-- the pain has not improved with medications, physical therapy or walking support
+- pain has not improved with medicines, physical therapy or walking supports

-- the pain is making it difficult for you to look after yourself and is affecting your daily activities
+- you find it difficult for you to look after yourself and carry out your daily activities

-A hip replacement can reduce your pain, improve your mobility and give you a better quality of life.
+The most common reason in Australia for hip replacement surgery is osteoarthritis.
+A hip replacement can reduce pain, improve mobility and improve quality of life.

 Hip replacement surgery is considered safe and effective.
 However, complications can include:

 - blood clots (deep vein thrombosis, or DVT)

 - hip dislocation, especially in the first few months after surgery